 Felony Insurance Fraud in the Fourth Through First Degrees

-In New York, the crime of Insurance Fraud has to evolve from some base level of conduct.
-Whether your criminal lawyer is defending you in the face of a fraud or larceny in the thousands or millions of dollars, the basis of any Insurance Fraud allegation is found in New York Penal Law 176.10, Insurance Fraud in the Fifth Degree.
+In New York, the crime of Insurance Fraud evolves and grows out of a base level fraudulent scheme.
+There could be a significant number of criminal acts or very few transactions that satisfy the elements of a New York Penal Law Article 176 felony.
+Whether your criminal lawyer is defending you in the face of a fraud or larceny in the low thousands or in the multiple millions of dollars, the basis of any Insurance Fraud allegation is born from New York Penal Law 176.10, Insurance Fraud in the Fifth Degree.
+From this misdemeanor offense, each and every degree of felony Insurance Fraud traces its roots including NY Penal Law sections 176.15, 176.20, 176.25 and 176.30.

-In order for prosecutors to bump up or raise the degree of Insurance Fraud to a felony offense, prosecutors must prove beyond a reasonable doubt that not only did you commit a fraudulent insurance act, but you wrongfully took or obtained (or attempted to do the same) any property (often times currency) that is worth more than $1,000.
-Directly relevant to the degree of the felony is the value of the property
+In order for prosecutors to bump up or raise the degree of Insurance Fraud to a felony offense from a misdemeanor crime as well as to a higher degree felony, prosecutors must prove beyond a reasonable doubt that you not only committed a fraudulent insurance act, but you wrongfully took or obtained (or attempted to do the same) any property (often times money or currency) that is worth more than $1,000.
+Directly relevant to the degree of the felony is the value of the property you alleged secured wrongfully.
+These values are as follows:

 - New York Penal Law 176.15 – Fourth Degree Insurance Fraud: More than $1,000, but less than or equal to $3,000.